Hardening an OpenWrt Router: SSH, LuCI, RPCD, and the Kernel

 uci commit uhttpd

-/etc/init.d/uhttpd restartOne UCI flip and port 80 starts 301-redirecting to HTTPS.
-We can also delete the HTTP listener entirely (uci delete uhttpd.main.listen_http), but keeping the redirect is friendlier — bookmarks and shortcuts still work.
+With this one setting, port 80 now sends a 301 redirect to HTTPS.
+You could also remove the HTTP listener completely with uci delete uhttpd.main.listen_http.
+But keeping the redirect is fine, because old bookmarks and shortcuts still work.

 3. TLS: regenerate the factory cert

-The shipped certificate has subject C=ZZ, O=OpenWrt..., CN=OpenWrt and expires roughly two years from the firmware build date.
-Even a self-signed cert is more useful when the CN actually identifies the device, and a longer validity means we are not chasing a renewal.
+The shipped certificate has subject C=ZZ, O=OpenWrt..., CN=OpenWrt and expires about two years after the firmware build date.
+Even a self-signed cert is more useful when the CN actually names the device.
+Regenerating it also resets the expiry date, so you do not have to deal with a renewal soon.

 uci set uhttpd.defaults.commonname='router.lan'